 Documents to download

-The Culture, Media and Sport (CMS) Committee has held two one-off evidence sessions into ticket abuse.
+The Culture, Media and Sport (CMS) Committee have held two one-off evidence sessions into ticket abuse.
 The first session took place on 15 November 2016 and considered the problem of software being used by secondary ticketing businesses to harvest tickets from primary sellers, the second session was held on 21 March 2017.

-• Criminalises the use of bots to purchase tickets in excess of a maximum, number.
+• Criminalises the use of bots to purchase tickets in excess of a maximum number.

-• Puts the Information Commissioner’s Office Direct Marketing Code of Practice (currently in draft) on a statutory footing.
+• Puts the Information Commissioner’s Office Direct Marketing Code of Practice (PDF) (currently in draft) on a statutory footing.

 • Requires sellers to provide any unique ticket number that may help the buyer to identify the seat or standing area or its location.

-In 2018 the Advertising Standards Authority (ASA), the UK’s independent regulator of advertising across all media, acted against four secondary ticketing websites in respect of misleading presentation of pricing information.
+In 2018, the Advertising Standards Authority (ASA), the UK’s independent regulator of advertising across all media, acted against four secondary ticketing websites in respect of misleading presentation of pricing information.
 Separately, in June 2016, the Competition and Markets Authority (CMA) began a compliance review of the secondary ticketing market and in December 2016 it conducted a formal investigation into suspected breaches of consumer protection law.

 Following on from this investigation, the CMA began enforcement action in November 2017 against four secondary ticketing websites.
 Three of those sites made a formal commitment in April 2018 to overhaul the way they do business.
 In respect of the fourth site, Viagogo, the CMA issued legal proceedings which resulted in a court order being made on 27 November 2018.
-The CMA suspended its court action in September 2019 because Viagogo had addressed concerns about how it presented information to consumers.
+The CMA suspended its court action in September 2019 after Viagogo addressed concerns about how it presented information to consumers.

 Documents to download